atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 WHERE rank_p = 1
 ORDER BY userid;

-**What is the total items and amount spent for each member before they became a member?**
+**8) What is the total items and amount spent for each member before they became a member?**

 select s.userid , sum(p.price) from sales s
 inner join sales s on p.product_id = s.product_id